 To qualify for Geico’s veterans car insurance discounts, you need to be a member of:

 - Fleet Reserve Association (FRA)

 Nationwide also offers military and veterans car insurance discounts.

-Which carrier has the best auto insurance discounts for the military?
+Which carrier has the best carr insurance discounts for the military?

 USAA Auto Insurance has the best military and veteran car insurance discounts.
 Not only could you save considerably on your car insurance, but USAA rates high in customer satisfaction as well.

-How do I get my military discount on auto insurance?
+How do I get my military discount on car insurance?

 Depending on the insurance company, you need to be active duty or retired military, or a close family member of military personnel such as spouse or child, to qualify.